dbrisbin/CudaProjects/chapter_11/chapter_11_exercises.md

 See `KoggeStoneExclusiveKernel()` in `parallel_scan.cu`.
 8) Complete the host code and all three kernels for the segmented parallel scan algorithm in Fig. 11.9.
 See `ThreadCoarseningSegmentedScanKernelPhase1()`, `ThreadCoarseningInclusiveKernel()`, and `ThreadCoarseningSegmentedScanKernelPhase3()` in `parallel_scan.cu`.

+Bonus:
+The stream-based scan algorithm described in 11.7 is implemented.
+See `StreamingKernel()` in `parallel_scan.cu`.
+I couldn't be bothered to compute the appropriate index for shared memory when `i > length`, so a potential improvement is computing that index and using shared memory, rather than global memory in the final phase of the kernel.